Augusta County - Route 608 (Tinkling Springs Road) Turn Lane at Route 648 (Christians Creek Road)

 The existing roadway consists of two travel lanes with minimal shoulders.
 Bicycle and pedestrian accommodations do not exist along this portion of Route 608.
 The project will improve the intersection by adding a southbound right turn lane and a northbound left turn lane along with widening the roadway shoulders through the project limits.

 Preliminary engineering on this project began in early 2010.
 Right of way activities are scheduled to begin in spring 2013.
-Construction is scheduled for summer 2014.
+Construction is scheduled for fall 2014.

 The total estimated cost for this project is $2,100,000 including $250,000 for preliminary engineering, $300,000 for right of way and $1,550,000 for construction.

 Benefits of Project

 Constructing new turn lanes will remove turning vehicles from the through travel lanes providing enhanced safety.
 Widening shoulders will improve the visibility at the intersection.

 Two lanes of traffic will be open during construction.

 Traffic alerts can also be found on the VDOT website under Travel Center, Travel advisories and lane closures.
 Click on the area of the state you are interested in, and view current travel advisories and lane closures.
 Click here to go to the Staunton District Travel Center page: Staunton District.